Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzVMImage.md

 ### -Skus
 Specifies a VMImage SKU.
-To obtain an SKU, use the Get-AzureRmVMImageSku cmdlet.
+To obtain an SKU, use the Get-AzVMImageSku cmdlet.

 ```yaml
 Type: System.String